saintmylife/laravel-app-docker/README.md

 - `docker-compose up -d` to start all containers
 - `docker-compose down` to stop all containers
 - If you need to restart after modifying _docker-compose.yml_ restart with `docker-compose down` and `docker-compose up -d`
+- `docker-sync stop && docker-sync clean` to stop and remove all docker-sync endpoints

 # Images